 But I made it!
 There were hardly any visitors as I explored the southernmost complex, La Ciudadela (the Citadel) with its Plumed Serpent Temple and Pyramid at the center.
 It is said that the supreme ruler of Teotihuacán resided here, and from the uppermost platforms of its pyramid he was afforded an impressive view of the much larger Pyramids of the Sun and Moon…a long walk to the north.
 I knew right away that there was no chance I was going to see everything.

 Calzada de los Muertos – the Avenue of the Dead – runs for over two miles and connects the Citadel with the northernmost area of the city.
 Some parts of the avenue are paved, and those sections were overtaken by stroller-pushing parents and their offspring.
 Further along the route, the avenue changes to dirt – with a healthy dose of stair-climbing thrown in for good measure – and I almost felt sorry for said parents as they had to fold their strollers and carry Junior in their arms.
 Almost.
-This stretch of the site is a series of low-rising buildings, devoid of shade and a scorcher on a sunny day.
+This stretch of the site is a series of low-rise building ruins, devoid of shade and a scorcher on a sunny day.
 I wore a baseball cap, but the back of my neck was roasted.
 To the left of these buildings, over a rise and out of sight, several small ruins exist that once functioned as palaces for the city’s various noblemen.
 Access to these palaces is via the complex’s ring road – too far to walk to and seldom visited as a result.
 I hope to get there next time.